szabgab/slides/python/testing-demo.md

 * Fixture + Input = Expected Output + Bugs

+## Testing demo tools
+{id: testing-demo-tools}

+{aside}
+In these examples we are going to see 3 Python modules that can be used for testing.
+{/aside}

+* doctest
+* unittest
+* pytest

+## Testing demo methodology
+{id: testing-demo-methodology}

+{aside}
+We won't delve deep into the capabilities of these testing libraries.
+We will only us a very simple example to show how to write a passing and a failing test.
+{/aside}

+* Have a simple AUT - Application Under Test with an obvious bug
+* Write a passing test
+* Write a failing test

 ## Testing demo - AUT - Application Under Test
 {id: testing-demo-aut}